Clubs: Genoa CFC & UC Sampdoria | Opening: 1911 | Capacity: 36,599 seats

 Address: Via Giovanni De Prà 1, 16139 Genova

-Stadio Luigi Ferraris is located in a dense urban area, which means that there is no lack of the typical Italian bars and restaurants you find in such neighbourhood.
+Stadio Luigi Ferraris is located in a dense urban area, which means that there is no shortage of the typical Italian bars and restaurants you find in such neighbourhood.

 There are furthermore plenty of options for eating and drinking in the area around Brignole train station.
 Genoa’s principal nightlife areas are a little further west in the southern part of Genoa’s historic centre.

-Tickets for Sampdoria matches can be purchased online via Listicket, in person at Federclubs at the Via Casata Centuriona 18 (near the stadium), at the Sampdoria points at the Via Cesarea 107-109 (city centre) or Via Biancheri 25 (western Genova), or at any of the Lottomatica pre-sale points.
+Tickets for Sampdoria matches can be purchased online via Listicket (print-at-home), or in person at the Sampdoria points at the Via Cesarea 107-109 (city centre) or Via Biancheri 25 (western Genova).

 Genoacfc.it – Official website of Genoa CFC.